-- To ensure risk adequacy, the variable remuneration must not incentivize entering into inappropriate risks. - To ensure sustainability, success is determined based on a longer-term assessment.
+▶ To ensure risk adequacy, the variable remuneration must not incentivize entering into inappropriate risks.

+- ▶ To ensure sustainability, success is determined based on a longer-term assessment.
 Bonus awards paid to identified staff consist of 50% cash and 50% phantom shares, and 40% to 60% of the bonus is paid up front, provided a certain bonus amount is reached.
-The remaining portion of a bonus award is deferred and vests over a period of five years.

-- The appropriateness and market adequacy of remuneration are ensured, and a balanced relationship between fixed and variable components is achieved. - The variable remuneration is determined on the basis of the individual's success as well as on the success of the respective organizational unit and BAWAG P.S.K. (other conditions apply for internal control functions). - ▶ The results of internal and external audits, on-site reviews by regulators and the overall fulfillment of compliance requirements shall be used as a further indicator for individual bonus allocation.
+The remaining portion of a bonus award is deferred and vests over a period of five years. - ▶ The appropriateness and market adequacy of remuneration are ensured, and a balanced relationship between fixed and variable components is achieved. - The variable remuneration is determined on the basis of the individual's success as well as on the success of the respective organizational unit and BAWAG P.S.K. (other conditions apply for internal control functions). - ▶ To ensure a gender-neutral remuneration scheme, BAWAG Group ensures an appropriate process in relation to the gender pay gap and will monitor its development over time. - ▶ The results of internal and external audits, on-site reviews by regulators and the overall fulfillment of compliance requirements shall be used as a further indicator for individual bonus allocation.